 DIRECT is advocated by a group of space enthusiasts that asserts it represents a broader team of dozens of NASA and space industry engineers who actively work on the proposal on an anonymous, voluntary basis in their spare time.
-September 2008, the DIRECT Team was said to consist of 69 members[1], 62 of whom were NASA engineers, NASA-contractor engineers, and managers from the Constellation Program.
+September 2008[update], the DIRECT Team was said to consist of 69 members[1], 62 of whom were NASA engineers, NASA-contractor engineers, and managers from the Constellation Program.
 A small number of non-NASA members of the team publicly represent the group.

 The project name "DIRECT" refers to a philosophy of maximizing the re-use of hardware and facilities already being used for the current Space Transportation System (STS) program, hence a "direct" transition.
 The DIRECT Team asserts that using this approach to develop and operate a family of high-commonality rockets would reduce costs and the gap between retirement of the Space Shuttle and the first launch of Orion, shorten schedules, and simplify technical requirements for future US human space efforts.